ElementsProject/lightning/doc/lightning-preapprovekeysend.7.md

 and *amount\_msat* parameters to the HSM to check that they are approved as a keysend payment.

-*destination* is a 33 byte, hex-encoded, node ID of the node that the payment should go to.

-*payment\_hash* is the unique identifier of a payment.

-*amount\_msat* is the amount to send in millisatoshi precision; it can be a whole number, or a whole number with suffix `msat` or `sat`, or a three decimal point number with suffix `sat`, or an 1 to 11 decimal point number suffixed by `btc`.

 Generally the **preapprovekeysend** request does not need to be made explicitly, it is automatically generated as part of a **keysend** request.